 In other words, the role of the CV is to capture the attention of the scholarship provider so that it continues with the Motivation Letter, which aims to finish convincing him that your candidacy is the most indicated above all others.
 An ill-planned academic CV may rope in scholarship denial.

 This makes the CV one of the most important documents in the evaluation process.
-We want to tell you some tips to write it based on our experience of winning scholarships and successfully advising other people in their application processes.
+We want to tell you some tips based on our experience of winning scholarships and successfully advising other people in their application processes.